CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

     ![](media/lab4/images-select.png)

 3. In the list of files select any file, it will open a window with details of the file which is selected.
-Now click on **Delete** to delete the file.
+Now click on **Delete** to delete and select **OK** to delete file.

     ![](media/lab4/delete-blob.png)